Support the news

 Think dorm rooms, or hotels and offices.
 That's what the BUILD Space in Boston's Innovation District is all about: creating a crystal ball community of inventors, working with limits, and going beyond.

-Correction: Stefanie Pender's name was misspelled in the first publication of this article.
-We regret the error.
+Correction: Stefanie Pender's name was misspelled in the first publication of this article, and we incorrectly stated that the Media Lab's autonomous arm cost more than its nearest competitor.
+We regret the errors.

 This segment aired on January 2, 2018.